wp-plugins/woocommerce-call-for-price/readme.txt

 This plugin extends the WooCommerce e-commerce plugin by outputting "Call for Price" when price field for product is left empty.

-This plugin requires WooCommerce 2.0.5 or greater.
+This plugin was tested with WooCommerce 2.0.5.

 = Feedback =
 * We are open to your suggestions and feedback - Thank you for using or trying out one of our plugins!